The BC Cancer

 2019

-A world-first study co-led by BC Cancer researchers finds that the use of Stereotactic Ablative Radiotherapy (SABR) technology may improve survival rates for patients with limited metastatic cancer.
-A trial is now launching that may have curative outcomes for patients with metastatic cancer with just one treatment dose.
+A world-first study co-led by BC Cancer researchers tested a precision radiation technique to improve survival rates for patients with limited metastatic cancer.
+A trial is now being launched that may be curative with just one treatment dose.

 It's incredible that someone diagnosed with breast cancer today, or tomorrow, may not have to go through what I did.